OAuth 2.0 security overview

 - an attacker gains access to the datastore where > 2^32 documents are stored

-- the attacker is able to exploit repeats, for example by authenticating malicious documents
+- the attacker can exploit repeats, for example by authenticating malicious documents

 RSASSA-PKCS1-v1_5 using SHA-256 (RS256) is used to sign JWTs.
 Its use is recommended by the JWA specification, see https://www.rfc-editor.org/rfc/rfc7518.txt

-BCrypt is used to hash client credentials at rest.
+BCrypt can be used to hash client credentials at rest.
 It isn't officially recommended by NIST as it isn't based on hashing primitives such as SHA-2, but rather on Blowfish.
-However, BCrypt is much stronger than any other (salted) hashing method for passwords, has wide adoption and is an official golang/x library.
+However, BCrypt is much stronger than any other (salted) hashing method for passwords, has wide adoption, and is an official golang/x library.

 Be aware that BCrypt causes very high CPU loads, depending on the Workload Factor.
 We strongly advise reducing the number of requests that use Basic Authorization.